Skip to content

 124. Commitment to no use of chemicals listed under the Stockholm Convention and Rotterdam Convention applies to all suppliers?

 The company states that it encourages suppliers outside the RSPO to use alternatives to the chemicals listed under the Stockholm Convention and Rotterdam Convention.
-However, this is not a clear commitment to not use these chemicals or only use in emergency/exceptional circumstances.
+However, this is not a clear commitment to not use these chemicals or only use them in emergency/exceptional circumstances.

 125. Chemical usage per ha or list of chemicals used?